Direct Energy Deposition

 gas atomized metal powders.
 All kind of metals can be processed as long they can be gas atomized and be welded by laser.
 Nickel based super alloys, Stainless steels, Tungsten Carbides are just some of the materials most commonly processed.

 Laser based Direct Energy Deposition is preferably used for repair processes.

-However it can also be used to create entire parts starting on the build plate.
+However, it can also be used to create entire parts starting on the build plate or

 Wear resistant coatings

 One main application is the deposition of wear resistant coatings.

 Tungsten carbide can be deposited on tips of drilling equipment.